 The New England Aquarium

 The aquarium has different presentations and shows to check out.
-Most start every 15 min-30 min. but the main attraction shows start every 2 hours.
+The main attractions start every 2 hours, but there are shows starting every 15-30 minutes in between.
 Make sure to plan according to what your family would most like to see.
-You can get on their website for show times.
+You can get on their website for showtimes.

 Paul Revere House

-Paul Revere left this home on the night of April 18, 1775 for his famous ride to share the news that the British were coming.
-During my visit, I learned that Revere had sold the home in 1800.
-It has been renovated as a candy store, cigar factory, bank, and a fruit and vegetable business.
+Paul Revere left this home on the night of April 18, 1775, for his famous ride to share the news that the British were coming.
+Revere sold the home in 1800.
+It has been renovated as a candy store, cigar factory, bank, and fruit and vegetable business.
 In 1902 his great-grandson bought the property and restored it back into the family home.
-The home is a rare example of 17th century urban architecture.
+The home is a rare example of 17th-century urban architecture.
 The Paul Revere House is a self-guided tour.

 Home of the Boston Redsox.
 We are not even really baseball fans.
 I grew up keeping score on Saturdays for our church baseball team, and my boys played on a team.
-I do enjoy watching but just haven’t taken much time as an adult to watch games.
-However, Fenway Park was on our Go tickets and it was along the way to some other attractions so we thought we would stop.
-There was so much history in it and I think we all enjoyed this tour even though we aren’t baseball fanatics.
-I can say that for me this was actually one of my top favorites.
+I haven’t watched many games as an adult, but I did enjoy Fenway Park on our Go tickets.
+It was along the way to some other attractions and had a lot of history.
+I think we all enjoyed the tour even though we aren’t baseball fans.
+For me this was actually one of my top favorites.
 I was fascinated the whole time.
 My boys even loved it.
 I definitely want to go back and watch a game here.
 It is going on my bucket list to do.

-The MIT museum was one of the top things on my boys list to see.
+The MIT museum was one of the top things on my boy’s list to see.
 It was not something I wanted to do so thank goodness it was on our Go Card and kept my Boston on a budget actually in my budget.
+I was surprised that I enjoyed it.
 There was so much to see and do within the MIT Museum.

 One of the fun things we learned was that the graduating students usually do a prank at the end of the year.
 One year they took apart a car and then rebuilt it on the top of the school.